stdp/akida-not-hotdog/README.md

 ## Running and using the example

-1. `python3 akida_camera.py`
+1. `python3 akida_not_hotdog.py`
-2. Point webcam at object to determine if its a hot dog
+2. Point webcam at object to determine if it is a hotdog or not a hotdog

 ### Read More